AuthorCarpentry/FSCI-2019/03-dynamic.md

 ## Auto-generate bibliography files

-Have you wondered why the YAML in the exercise file contains two separate bibliography files (`oajournals.bib` and `packages.bib`)?
-Why not make one concatenated file?

-The reason for the two files is that some of the references cited in our reproducible report represent `R` packages used to generate the report. `R` packages are continually updated in the [The Comprehensive R Archive Network, CRAN](https://cran.r-project.org/).
+It's good practice to cite the software you use during your research project. `R` packages are continually updated in the [The Comprehensive R Archive Network, CRAN](https://cran.r-project.org/).
 If we manually maintained the bibliography file we'd be editing it continually to reflect the new version of any `R` package we use.

-Alternatively, we can use the `write_bib.R` function in `knitr` to dynamically generate a `packages.bib` file for all the R packages referenced in the report.
+Alternatively, we can use the `write_bib.R` function in `knitr` to dynamically generate a `packages.bib` file for all the R packages we want to reference in the report.
 This more powerful and efficient form of literate programming provides certainty that the references are always up-to-date!

 In this exercise, let's add the citation for the `DT` and the  `rorcid` packages that we'll be using later on in this lesson.

-1. Open `packages.bib` file to see that it currently does not include a citation for `DT` or `rorcid`.
-Close that file.
+1. Delete to `packages.bib` file that was included in the file download
 2. Open the script file `write_bib.R` and on the third line -- the one that starts with `write_bib(c("tidyverse"...)` add `DT` and `rorcid`, each in quotes, to the list of packages you want references for.
 3. Save the changes to `write_bib.R`
 4. Select all of the code in  `write_bib.R` with your mouse.
 Once it is all highlighted, press `command+enter` to execute the code.
 You can watch the code run in your console window.
 5. Open `packages.bib` file once again to see that it now includes a citation for the `DT` and `rorcid` packages we'll be using in a bit.
-Close that file and put a smiley sticky on your laptop to signify happiness.
+6. Add `packages.bib` to your YAML header and add software references to your report.

 ## Building in User Interaction (Part 1)